-A film about poverty, drugs and violence shot in a slum actors is an unlikely recipe for a block-buster,0 in S PECIAL especially has always tended to ignore its worst social problems.
-Thas broken records in Brazil, where more than three milling seen it. - .
-C OMPETE Its success looks certain to spread.
-City of God was the this year, despite not being in 1 , and next month it w largest international release of any Brazilian film ever. vill be given the .
-P ROVE needed that City of God is a film of the moment, dire Meirelles is receiving piles of Hollywood scripts and has offered a film with a \$65 million budget. ector Fernando .
-P OWER City of God is 3 because it tells a story rarely told that Brazilians have rarely wanted to listen to before, of h belore, a story .
-A RM of the country's cities have fallen into the control of 4 The situation in Rio de Janeiro is like a war, with teenag daily shootouts and deaths.
-But despite being set 25 yea gers involved in 5 . rs ago, the film .
-D EPRESS feels 5 up-to-date.
-This year, drugs-related urban vie the 6 issue in Rio.
-City of God appeared like a heightened climate of fear.
-It was a statement of despa 7 to this 6 .
-P OLITICS arms.
-Whereas a small number of Brazilian films have tackled none has done so with the panache of City of God , which urban poverty, .
-R ESPOND 8 and smart.
-Because of the violent subject matter, style and pop soundtrack, Meirelles has been I America's Martin Scorsese.
-In City of God he creates a sharp directing hailed as Latin .
-E NTERTAIN slick aesthetic for Brazil's crime-ridden peripheries as story of a group of teenagers through the Sixties and Sev he weaves the .
-L IVE The success of City of God has been linked to other chasuch as the election of the country's first ever socialist events show a desire to look at social problems in a d president.
-Both 10 , ifferent way.
-'A .
-R ACE decade ago no one talked about these issues, There we the causes of 10 and violence, no questioning of the there is a search to understand.
-People realise that the e society.
-Now own cannot solve the violence.' © The Observer
+A film about poverty, drugs and violence shot in a slum with unknown actors is an unlikely recipe for a block-buster,0 in a country that has always tended to ignore its worst social problems.
+Yet City of God has broken records in Brazil, where more than three million people have seen it.
+SPECIAL especially 1.
+COMPETE Its success looks certain to spread.
+City of God was the talk of Cannes this year, despite not being in1, and next month it will be given the 2.
+PROVE largest international release of any Brazilian film ever.
+If2 were needed that City of God is a film of the moment, director Fernando Meirelles is receiving piles of Hollywood scripts and has already been offered a film with a \$65 million budget.
+3. POWER City of God is3 because it tells a story rarely told before, a story that Brazilians have rarely wanted to listen to before, of how huge areas 4.
+ARM of the country's cities have fallen into the control of4 drug gangs.
+The situation in Rio de Janeiro is like a war, with teenagers involved in daily shootouts and deaths.
+But despite being set 25 years ago, the film 5.
+DEPRESS feels5 up-to-date.
+This year, drugs-related urban violence became the6 issue in Rio.
+City of God appeared like a7 to this heightened climate of fear.
+It was a statement of despair and a call to 6.
+POLITICS Whereas a small number of Brazilian films have tackled urban poverty, 7.
+RESPOND none has done so with the panache of City of God , which is fast paced, 8 and smart.
+Because of the violent subject matter, sharp directing style and9 pop soundtrack, Meirelles has been hailed as Latin America's Martin Scorsese.
+In City of God he creates a new, brilliantly 8.
+ENTERTAIN slick aesthetic for Brazil's crime-ridden peripheries as he weaves the story of a group of teenagers through the Sixties and Seventies.
+9. LIVE The success of City of God has been linked to other changes in Brazil, such as the election of the country's first ever socialist president.
+Both events show a desire to look at social problems in a different way.
+'A 10.
+RACE decade ago no one talked about these issues, There was no study of the causes of10 and violence, no questioning of the society.
+Now there is a search to understand.
+People realise that the police on their own cannot solve the violence '